yonas-fsaha/calculator-with-js/Readme.md

 ## Usage

-1. Open the `index.html` file in your preferred
+1. Open the `index.html` file in your